d3b4g/leonids/_posts/Powershell_logging.md

 #### Conclusion

-PowerShell generate large number of events and logs, due to this, organizations should carefully consider which events to log and send to monitorying systems.
+PowerShell generate large number of events and logs, due to this, organizations should carefully consider which events to log and send to log Log Aggregator or SIEM.